GehriJan/coursework-pyres/papers/coursework/content/04_specification.typ

 This chapter serves to specify the context and requirements for the implementation.
 First, we will establish a formal description of the algorithm, then we will frame the technical details the algorithm will be embedded into.

 == Formal specification
-The algorithm can be stated as a function
+The algorithm is should calculate the function

 $ R_(n,S)(S'): (S, S', n) |-> {c in S | d_S (S',c) <= n} $